Find the Right Contact Lenses for You

 They're hip, they're fun, and colored contacts can be quite practical for some.

-Remember, colored contact lenses are a medical device just like clear lenses.
+Remember, colored contact lenses are a medical device just like clear lenses and you should only get them from eye care professionals.
 Never share colored contact lenses with anyone.
 Clean and care for them just as you would any prescription contact lens.

 Rigid Gas-Permeable Lenses

 As the name suggests, these lenses are more rigid than soft contacts.
 Made from silicone materials, rigid gas-permeable lenses let oxygen pass through them to your cornea.